diogotvf7/feup-pfl-project2/Readme.md

--- Parsing logical AND (And), boolean equality (Beq), boolean negation (Not), arithmetic equality (Aeq), -- less than or equal (Leq), True, False, or expressions within parentheses.
--- And Beq Not Aeq Leq True False Par parseAndOrBeqOrNotOrAeqOrLeqOrTrueOrFalseOrPar :: [Token] -> Maybe (Bexp, [Token]) parseAndOrBeqOrNotOrAeqOrLeqOrTrueOrFalseOrPar tokens
+-- Parsing logical AND (And), boolean equality (Beq), boolean negation (Not), arithmetic equality (Aeq), -- less than or equal (Leq), True, False, or expressions within parentheses. parseAndOrBeqOrNotOrAeqOrLeqOrTrueOrFalseOrPar :: [Token] -> Maybe (Bexp, [Token]) parseAndOrBeqOrNotOrAeqOrLeqOrTrueOrFalseOrPar tokens
     = case parseBeqOrNotOrAeqOrLeqOrTrueOrFalseOrPar tokens of